screenshotmachine/screenshotmachine-bash/README.md

 SECRET_PHRASE="" #leave secret phrase empty, if not needed
 ```

+## Website screenshot API

-Set other options to fulfill your needs:
+Set the options to fulfill your needs:

 ```bash
 URL="https://www.google.com"